rstudio/education.rstudio.com/content/blog/2020-04-06-sharing-short-notice/index.markdown

 For blogdown websites, this workflow is particularly nice because Netlify can use Hugo to build my site from my source files, but I still need to [serve the site locally](https://bookdown.org/yihui/blogdown/workflow.html) first because Netlify does not know R.

 Travis does know R, so I have used that for [continuous integration](https://github.com/rstudio-education/stat545/blob/master/.travis.yml) of HTML books created wit bookdown, as with the [Stat545 website](https://stat545.com/).
 Lately, [many users](https://ropenscilabs.github.io/actions_sandbox/) are testing out [GitHub Actions](https://github.com/features/actions) with R Markdown-based sites with success.
 For example, [Emil Hvitfeldt](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/) wrote up some great instructions for using GitHub Actions with Netlify for a bookdown book.
 Similarly, here are some instructions for using GitHub Actions with a [blogdown website](https://github.com/r-lib/actions/tree/master/examples#build-blogdown-site), which is set up for the [tidyverse.org site](https://github.com/tidyverse/tidyverse.org).
+There is a [ghactions R package](https://www.maxheld.de/ghactions/) that can also help.

 > Can you make a private site using Netlify for free?